AlexMerxer/Learning/HtmlNotes.md

 12. Image tag is used to represent the graphical content of the web page.
     Image tag has its attributes which are src,alt,width,height...etc syntax ex: <img src="image path" alt="xyz">
+              Note: src attribute represents the path of the image

+13. "Hr" Tag is used to create horizontal lines in the HTML syntax ex: <hr> <p>....</p>
+             Note: hr tag is used to create horizontal lines in the HTML

+14. "<b>" Tag is used make the words Bold syntax ex: <b>....</b>